HangfireIO/Hangfire.Documentation/background-methods/calling-methods-with-delay.rst

        () => Console.WriteLine("Hello, world"),
        TimeSpan.FromDays(1));

 :doc:`Hangfire Server <../background-processing/processing-background-jobs>` periodically checks the schedule to enqueue scheduled jobs to their queues, allowing workers to execute them.
-By default, check interval is equal to ``15 seconds``, but you can change it by setting the corresponding option on the options you pass to the ``BackgroundJobServer`` constructor.
+By default, check interval is equal to ``15 seconds``, but you can change it by setting the SchedulePollingInterval property on the options you pass to the ``BackgroundJobServer`` constructor:

 .. code-block:: c#